vasigiurgi/road-detection-prob-evi/README.md

 The code is prepared such that it should work if the user has all the installed frameworks.
+In the original implementation Docker is used with the mentioned version of frameworks as in the requirements.txt file

 # Build the models: prob and evi
 The subfolder "model_arch" stands for the models (probabilistic and evidential) and involved libraries (belief theory libraries):